TPreece101/JNest/README.md

 ```
 ### Search By Key Value

 This function cycles through the tree, finds all of the nodes where a specified key equals a specified value and returns these nodes in an array.
+This could be used to find all of the nodes on a certain level or find a node by it's ID.
+Due to the properties of Javascript any changes made to the resulting array will make changes to those nodes in the original object, this can be very useful.

 #### Syntax